voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `Variant[Hash,Array[Stdlib::Host]]`

 This selects the servers to use for NTP servers.
 It can be an array of servers or a hash of servers to their respective options.
+If an array is used, `iburst` will be configured for each server.
+If you don't want to use `iburst`, use a hash instead.

 Default value: `{
     '0.pool.ntp.org' => ['iburst'],